gccarcadia/wolkru/README.md

 - File - Export > there is no confirmation or prompt where to save the exported contacts (the contacts are saved in the working directory in the file "Exported_contacts.txt", but the file is overwritten each time)

-- I would expect the entries in the address book should be sortable, but they are not
+- The entries in the address book should be sortable by columns

 - If there is an export feature, there has bo be also an import feature